 - the application of a unified working methodology for rapid documentation reports of (heritage) buildings, which allows the comparison of materials from different teams,

 - the European standard [EN 16069] on “Condition Survey and Report for the Built Cultural Heritage” serves as a guideline, in the absence of other standards with the same scope.
-This adaptation is particularly recognisable in the structure of the reports, as well as in the two-part assessment of components/elements; on the one hand a classification of the condition, but also a further classification of the need for intervention!
+This adaptation is particularly recognizable in the structure of the reports, as well as in the two-part assessment of components/elements; on the one hand a classification of the condition, but also a further classification of the need for intervention!
 Only these partial evaluations and recommendations result in a general evaluation of a site/building [The project has also prepared a translation of the standard into Arabic].

 - in addition, in relation to established methods of heritage conservation and restoration practice, we applied the following steps in site inspection and report writing: Site visit, anamnesis, then assessment of the situation.